 Sneaky Luce and her liberated ladies manage to snatch Ray back and the gorilla ends up chasing them through the jungle only to wind up captured and shipped off to London.

 The film is riddled with bad jokes but Robin and Rula deliver them without batting an eyelid.
+The giant ape is just someone in a tatty suit and the African locations look suspiciously like English woodland.

 Coming hot on the heels of the 1976 King Kong remake starring Jessica Lange – and clearly parodying that film – producer Dino De Laurentiis blocked Queen Kong‘s release wherever he could.